Frequently Asked Questions:

 The official name of the trail is the Northern Strand Trail, although many people still refer to it as the Bike to the Sea Trail.

-There are 7.5 miles of trail, some of which are currently actively under construction, starting in Everett and going through Malden, Revere, and Saugus to the Lynn line.
+There are 11.5 miles of paved trail, a portion under Route 16 which is actively under construction, starting in Everett and going through Malden, Revere, and Saugus to the Lynn line.
 The Northern Strand Trail follows an abandoned rail bed starting in Everett at West and Wellington Street, and runs adjacent to Canal Street in Malden, through Malden Square where it crosses over Route 60 near the Valley Forum 2 Hockey Rink.
 It then continues adjacent to Eastern Avenue until it crosses over Beach Street in Malden, near the Revere line.
 The trail in Revere runs along the scenic Rumney Marsh to the Saugus line near Laurel Street.
 The trail then runs to where Lincoln Street in Saugus, meets Boston Street near the Lynn line.
+It ends at Bennet Street in Lynn.
+Our trail map shows suggested parking locations and more information.